-Place an increased emphasis on assessing entering students' knowledge, skills, and abilities.
-Recommend appropriate initial curriculum and advising to better ensure success in degree programs.

-- 2. Identify and require regularly admitted underprepared students (students who have SAT scores at 900 and below) to take a college readiness assessment and enroll in a course designed to support their transition to college. - 3.
+- 1. Place an increased emphasis on assessing entering students' knowledge, skills, and abilities.
+Recommend appropriate initial curriculum and advising to better ensure success in degree programs. - Identify and require regularly admitted underprepared students (students who have SAT scores at 900 and below) to take a college readiness assessment and enroll in a course designed to support their transition to college.
+Prior to this, explore how such a course would be designed, staffed, and supported, and in which department it would be housed. - 3.
 Limit the number of underprepared students that are admitted to the university. - 4.
 Develop and implement a program designed to increase awareness of the needs of SU's diverse student populations and the importance of addressing those needs in enhancing the quality of student, faculty, and administrative staff interactions. - 5.
 Investigate an evaluation and reward system for administrators and staff to ensure good student support and service. - a.
 Emphasize the need for strong student service in hiring. - b.
 Emphasize strong student service as part of the annual evaluation process. - c.
 Reward and provide incentives for administrators and staff for good student service. - d.
 Establish feedback systems for all administrative services provided by those offices. - 6.
 Increase student involvement and engagement in the advising process, and make advising a collaborative process between student and faculty advisor. - 7.
 Investigate and develop strategies to encourage students' engagement with the Learning Center and its various services. - 8.
 Investigate the feasibility of expanding Learning Center services to online and off-campus students.
+Build upon the recently started efforts to provide writing support to off-campus and online students.